wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.docx.md

     -   Center - mean, median, mode
     -   Spread - range, variance, standard deviation
 -   Tests of means using T-Tests
     -   one sample - is the sample mean different from a hypothesized mean?

     -   two sample - are the sample means from two samples the same or different?
+-   for two sample T tests the df = n1+ n2 -2 = 8+8-2=14